 - 8. What were the most effective aspects of the Loves-Me-Not workshop? - 9.
-What inspired you the most from the day? - 10.
-What should be changed to enable you to better deliver the workshop?
+What should be changed to enable you to better deliver the workshop? - a.

-a.

-Student Impact Evaluation
+Student Impact Evaluation (2020)

-(completed by randomly selected students about 4 months after the workshop)
+(completed by several randomly selected students at least 4 months after Loves-Me-Not has finished)

 1. What school are you from?
 2. What term did your school run the Loves-Me-Not workshop in 2017?
 3. What were the main things you learned in the workshop?
-4. As a result of doing the workshop, did you have the opportunity to plan and take action to influence your school or wider community to prevent relationship abuse (eg a booth at a school fair, a production, producing posters etc)?
-If so, what actions and how did they go?
+4. As a result of doing the workshop, did you have the opportunity to plan and take action in your school or wider community to prevent relationship abuse (eg a booth at a school fair, a production, producing posters etc)?
+Yes / No If yes, what actions and how did they go?
 5. As a result of doing the workshop, have you used anything you learnt in real life (eg in your own relationship, or with friends or family)?
-If so (and if you are happy to say), what knowledge and skill did you use?
-Tick here if you want to talk to someone further if you have any questions or concerns arising from Loves-Me-Not, and provide a contact phone number and/or email address:
+Yes / No If so (and if you are happy to say), what knowledge and skill did you use?
+Tick here if you want to talk to someone further if you have any questions or concerns arising from Loves-Me-Not, and provide a contact phone number and/or email address: Loves-Me-NOT Im plementation guide 2020 31

-Teacher Impact Evaluation
+Teacher Impact Evaluation (2020)

-(Completed by randomly selected teachers about 4 months after the workshop)
+(Completed by several randomly selected teachers at least 4 months after Loves-Me-Not has finished)